Sharon Hoffman-Manning, Chair

 Phone: 732-246-4449 ex.
 2

 Alba started working with CASA in November 2020.
 Her bubbly and energetic personality is contagious and makes her great with people.
 Her passion is to help make a difference in the world and with CASA.
 She does that one child at a time.
 Born and raised in Dominican Republic she is determined to support the Hispanic and Latinx community.
 She volunteered as a retreat leader during her undergraduate career while obtaining a Bachelors in Criminal Justice.
 Alba will be completing her Masters of Public Administration in May 2021.

 Phone: 732-246-4449 ex.
 6

 As an Administrative Assistant, Maame provides exceptional support to CASA staff and volunteers.
 After graduating from Rutgers University with a degree in Political Science and Psychology, she joined CASA of NJ.
-In July 2019, Maame became a CASA of Middlesex County staff, where she continues to provide tremendous Administrative support to both Organizations as well as CASA volunteers.
+In July 2019, Maame became a CASA of Middlesex County staff, where she continues to provide tremendous Administrative support to CASA and Volunteers.

 Phone: 732-246-4449 ex.4

 Nora has been working for CASA since January 2019.
 She deeply cares about the children’s well-being and is passionate about raising awareness for the mission of the organization and the kids who are living in out of home placement.
 Nora loves working with people and supporting the advocates.
 Her goal is to provide a solid support for the advocates so they can feel comfortable in their role, and make lifelong changes in the lives of the kids they are advocating for.
 Nora was born and raised in Budapest, Hungary where she earned her degrees in Communication, Adult Learning Education and Project Management.
 She has more than ten years of experience in non-profit management and organizational development.